dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 The controlling TMRn interrupt cycle will be exactly 10,000 instructions in the above example, however there will still be some jitter for the instructions within the process cycle itself due to other parts of the Concurrent Pascal program running at higher priority or with interrupts off.

-Cycle times that are too low for a given application will result in frequent or infrequent “TMRn cycle count exceeded” error code.
+Cycle times that are too low for a given application will result in frequent or infrequent “TMRn cycle count exceeded” error codes.
 The error code is generated when the subtraction of cycle_count from the timer yields a result that is still above $0000.
 In such cases process priorities will need to be juggled or a longer cycle time chosen.
 It may be good practice to experimentally lower this cycle time until the error code begins to appear and then raise it to a higher value to give some margin.

 The first await interrupt statement (the one before the cycle statement) in the above example is to prevent an extraneous “TMRn cycle count exceeded” error code at the first iteration due to the timer being in an unknown state due to a possibly lengthy system initialization time in a given application.
 This pattern can result in two complete cycles of the timer (at 65,536 instruction cycles each) occurring after reset before the desired cycling time commences.